Pushword/Pushword/packages/docs/content/extension/page-update-notifier.md

 ---
-title: Be notify when a page is edited on your Pushword
+title: Be notify when a page is edited on your Pushword CMS
 h1: Page Update Notifier
 toc: true
 parent: extensions